 Identity Verification

-Security measures (e.g., logins, OTPs, passwords) used to authenticate viewers before allowing access to restricted or paid streams.
+Security measures (e.g., logins, OTPs, passwords) are used to authenticate viewers before allowing access to restricted or paid streams.

 Integrated Streaming Platform

-A solution that offers broadcasting, editing, monetization, and analytics in one system—such as Restream, StreamYard, or Vimeo Live.
+A solution that offers broadcasting, editing, monetization, and analytics in one system, such as Restream, StreamYard, or Vimeo Live.

 Instant Live Share